LeeNPham/LeeNPham/README.md

   </p>
   Hello 👋 Lee here
   <br/>
-  I'm Your Future Full-Stack Software Engineer & A Python Simp 🤖
+  I'm Your Future Full-Stack Software Engineer 😁😁😁
 </h1>

 As a Full-Stack Developer, my expertise leans heavily towards Front-End technologies.
 I'm deeply passionate about creating not just functional but also aesthetically pleasing solutions.
 My journey in the tech industry has been marked by a relentless pursuit of knowledge, with a special focus on exploring emerging technologies and innovative design patterns.
 This continuous learning fuels my ability to enhance and optimize my solutions.